How to apply as a full-time student

 You can check your application status from your dashboard.
 StudentAid BC will process your application within six weeks and notify you of the outcome on your dashboard account.

-The latest you can apply for full-time student loans is 6 weeks before your study program ends as long you have provided all the required documentation.
+The latest you can apply for full-time student loans is 6 weeks before your study program ends as long as you have provided all the required documentation.

 The earliest you can apply for full-time student loans is when applications for the upcoming program year are made available to the public, usually in early June .